tempelaar-team/qclab-dev/docs/interactive_docs/spin-boson-example/full-example.rst

         # (i.e., did not successfully hop but were eligible to hop).
         frustrated_indices = state.hop_ind[~state.hop_successful]
         # Reverse the velocities for these indices, in the complex classical coordinate
-        # formalism, this means conjugating the z-coordinate.
+        # formalism, this means conjugating the z coordinate.
         state.z[frustrated_indices] = state.z[frustrated_indices].conj()
         return state, parameters